 The building has twelve 18-foot "stavs" or masts, all from Washington Island.
 Eleven are Pine and one is White Fir.
 There are over 9,600 four inch wide shingles on the six-tiered roof.

-Exciting improvements are planned for 2017.
-A circular parking lot just to the west of the Stav has been designed and is being implemented to improve safer parking for the tour trains, tour busses, and other guests who visit the Stavkirke every day.
+Exciting improvements have been accomplished.
+A circular parking lot just to the west of the Stav has been designed and is being implemented to improve safer parking for the tour trains, tour buses, and other guests who visit the Stavkirke every day.
+The current goal is to keep raising funds to eventually have the new driveway paved, as well as exploring greater handicapped access.
 Your gifts are helping to make this possible....thank you!